Orbiting Carbon Observatory 3

 The Orbiting Carbon Observatory-3 (OCO-3) is a NASA-JPL instrument designed to measure carbon dioxide in Earth's atmosphere.
 The instrument is mounted on the Japanese Experiment Module-Exposed Facility on board the International Space Station (ISS).
-OCO-3 was scheduled to be transported to space by a SpaceX Dragon from a Falcon 9 rocket on 30 April 2019, but the launch was delayed to 3 May, due to problems with the space station's electrical power system.
-This launch was further delayed to 4 May due to electrical issues aboard Of Course I Still Love You (OCISLY), the barge used to recover the Falcon 9’s first stage.
 OCO-3 was launched as part of CRS-17 on 4 May 2019 at 06:48 UTC.
 The nominal mission lifetime is ten years.

 OCO-3 was assembled using spare materials from the Orbiting Carbon Observatory-2 satellite.
 Because the OCO-3 instrument is similar to the OCO-2 instrument, it is expected to have similar performance with its measurements used to quantify CO_{2} to 1 ppm precision or better at 3 Hz.